 The report mentions these key findings for the country:

-- Competent authorities use various financial intelligence sources for their investigations and law enforcement authorities are increasingly accessing FIU disseminations and information exchange on criminal and unexplained wealth.
+- Competent authorities use various financial intelligence sources for their investigations, and law enforcement authorities are increasingly accessing FIU dissemination and information exchange on criminal and unexplained wealth.

 - Law enforcement agencies have initiated a significant number of ML investigations and pursue different types of ML.
 The lack of statistics on predicate offenses and ML cases limits a comprehensive view.

-- In the BES Islands, the expertise of LEAs has improved but they still rely on support from mainland Netherlands.
+- In the BES Islands, the expertise of LEAs has improved, but they still rely on support from the mainland Netherlands.
 The overall number of ML investigations and convictions is low.